Tourette's Syndrome - Natural Remedies | Holistic Health Talk

 Imbalances and malfunctioning of neurotransmitters is extremely common in our society, although it is rarely heard about.
 When you hear someone saying that a health condition is caused by a “chemical imbalance,” what they are referring to are neurotransmitters.
 Not only are they connected to Tourettes, but they are also often at the root of depression, anxiety disorders, obsessive compulsive disorders, addiction, autism, chronic pain, fatigue, hyperactivity, Parkinson’s, Alzheimer’s eating disorders, fibromyalgia, irritable bowel, impulse control ,schizophrenia, aggression and many other conditions.

 Amino acids are the building blocks for neurotransmitters and derived from the protein we eat.
-Most of society does not consume enough protein because they typically live on a junk food diet that is void of nutritional value, which is one of the biggest contributors to problems with neurotransmitters.
+Most of society does not consume enough animal protein because they typically live on a junk food diet that is void of nutritional value, which is one of the biggest contributors to problems with neurotransmitters.

 Steps to Restore Neurotransmitter Balance